IDinsight/ask-a-question/docs/develop/testing.md

 # Writing and running tests

+If you are writing new features, you should also add unit tests.
+Tests are under `core_backend/tests`.

+## Running unit tests

 !!! warning "You need to have installed [Docker](https://docs.docker.com/get-docker/)"

-## Running unit tests

 ??? warning "Don't run `pytest` directly"
     Unless you have updated your environment variables and started a testing instance of postrges and qdrant, the tests will end up writing to your dev environment :weary_cat:

-Run tests using
+Run tests using:

     make tests

-This target starts up new postgres and qdrant container for testing.
+This target starts up new postgres and qdrant containers for testing.
 It also sets the correct environment variables, runs `pytest`, and then destroys the containers.

 ### Debugging unit tests